 It demonstrates our alignment and our commitment to excellence as part of public education in NSW to ensure a profound difference to the ongoing growth and development of our students.

-Keira High School's Strategic Directions are:
+Keira High School's Strategic Directions will be published by the beginning of Term 2 2025.